zimbatm/project-zomboid-launcher/README.md

-Project Zomboid - Launchers for Linux and OSX
+Project Zomboid - Launcher for Linux and OSX
 =============================================

 Project Zomboid is an awesome indie Zombie survival game.
 The atmosphere is great, the environment as well.
 The